North America

 Key Institutes and Consortia

 The Allen Institute for Brain Science produces landmark open datasets including the Allen Brain Atlas, Cell Types Database, and MindScope Neuropixels datasets, all deposited in DANDI Archive.
 BICAN (BRAIN Initiative Cell Atlas Network) is building a comprehensive multi-resolution mammalian brain cell atlas, with data in NeMO Archive and CELLxGENE.
 ADNI (Alzheimer’s Disease Neuroimaging Initiative) is a foundational open longitudinal neuroimaging and biomarker cohort.
 Mount Sinai Neuroscience leads the CommonMind Consortium and PsychENCODE brain genomics programmes.
 The IBL (International Brain Laboratory) is an international consortium producing open large-scale electrophysiology data in NWB format.
-NIH BRAIN Initiative also funded the Human Connectome Project, which produced landmark open MRI datasets and developed the CIFTI format.
+NIH BRAIN Initiative also funded the Human Connectome Project, which produced landmark open MRI datasets and developed the CIFTI format for dense connectome data.

 Canada